 Developing a Real-Time Taxi App with Django Channels and Angular

-Learn how to build and test a real-time ride-sharing app with Django Channels and Angular!
+Learn how to develop and test a real-time ride-sharing app with Django Channels and Angular!

 In this course, you will learn how to create a ride-sharing application that incorporates an Angular front-end with a Django back-end in a Docker container.
 The focus of this course is real-time communication between client and server, and we'll be using Django Channels and Redis to send and receive JSON messages over an open WebSockets connection.

 Another important aspect of these chapters is test-driven development (TDD).
 Each step of the way, we will demonstrate how to test both the UI and the APIs.

 What will you build?